New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Emergence and Evolution of DAO Studies

 Faqir-Rhazoui, Gallardo, and Hassan \cite{faqir-rhazoui_comparative_2021} present a comparative analysis of decentralized governance adoption across three main DAO platforms—Aragon, DAOstack, and DAOhaus—using data from 72,320 users across 2,353 DAO communities to evaluate growth, activity, voting systems, and funds management.

-Xu et al. \cite{xu_autogov_2023} and Fan et al. \cite{fan_altruistic_2023} investigate different aspects of DAO functionality—automated decision-making and role identification, respectively.
-Xu et al. developed a governance bot using reinforcement learning for automation or decision support of DAO governance.
-Fan et al. analyzed 20,148 accounts on the popular DeFi platform Paraswap, categorizing transactional behaviours to identify participant roles and community dynamics, and highlighted the influence of speculative activities.
+Xu et al.\ \cite{xu_autogov_2023} and Fan et al.\ \cite{fan_altruistic_2023} investigate different aspects of DAO functionality—automated decision-making and role identification, respectively.
+Xu et al.\ developed a governance bot using reinforcement learning for automation or decision support of DAO governance.
+Fan et al.\ analyzed 20,148 accounts on the popular DeFi platform Paraswap, categorizing transactional behaviours to identify participant roles and community dynamics, and highlighted the influence of speculative activities.

 In an effort to understand and categorize the diversity of forms DAOs take, Wright \cite{wright_measuring_2021} proposed methodologies for measuring DAO autonomy by drawing lessons from other autonomous systems.
 Axelsen, Jensen, and Ross \cite{axelsen_when_2022} examined organizational typologies in DAOs to determine when a DAO can be deemed decentralized.
 Ziegler and Welpe \cite{ziegler_taxonomy_2022} developed a taxonomy for DAOs by exploring 35 DAOs and used agglomerative clustering to categorize them into five clusters.
 Finally, Braun, Haeusle, and Karpischek \cite{braun_collusion-proof_2022} attempt to model DAOs using a Transaction Cost Economics (TCE) perspective and consider the impact of revenue sharing, incentives for staking (investing), decentralization, and a variety of voting schemes.
-Like others who considered the role of decentralization, they model decentralization in terms of an Herfindahl index, which is formally equivalent to GINI calculations \cite{sharma_unpacking_2023}\cite{sun_decentralization_2023} and top-player \cite{liu_illusion_2023} and whale analyses \cite{goldberg_metaverse_2023}.
+Like others who considered the role of decentralization, they model decentralization in terms of an Herfindahl-Hirschman Index (HHI), which is formally similar to Gini calculations \cite{sharma_unpacking_2023}\cite{sun_decentralization_2023} and top-player \cite{liu_illusion_2023} and whale analyses \cite{goldberg_metaverse_2023}.
+These calculations metaphorically determine the relative `market' position of DAOs and their `user' ranks.

+Formally, we define the following: Herfindahl-Hirschman Index: where $s_i$ is the market share of firm $i$ and $N$ is the total number of firms.
+Gini: where \( x_i \) and \( x_j \) are the values of the income or wealth of individuals \( i \) and \( j \), \( N \) is the number of individuals, and \( \bar{x} \) is the mean income or wealth. \( n \)-top Players: where \( C_n \) is the concentration of the top \( n \) players, \( s_i \) is the market share of the \( i \)-th firm, and \( n \) is the number of top firms being considered.

+For comparison, we performed HHI (see Figure \ref{fig:hhi}), Gini (see Figure \ref{fig:gini}) and \( n \)-top players (see Figure \ref{fig:nplayer}) analyses on our dataset of 7.2m votes.